Quasi-$F$-splitting and smooth weak del Pezzo surfaces in mixed characteristic: Introduction

+Building on this framework, we further examine the quasi-$F$-splitting of RDP (rational double point) del Pezzo surfaces.
+In particular, we observe that certain pathologies in positive characteristic disappear after lifting to mixed characteristic.

-It is well known that in positive characteristic, RDP (rational double point) del Pezzo surfaces are \emph{not} quasi-$F$-split in general, and accordingly Kodaira-type vanishing fails for such surfaces (\cite{KN22}*{Theorem~1.7}, \cite{KTTWYY1}*{Theorem~6.3}).
-One of the aims of this paper is to show that, after lifting to mixed characteristic, these pathologies disappear: the corresponding surfaces become quasi-$F$-split and suitable vanishing theorems hold.
+It is known that, in positive characteristic, RDP del Pezzo surfaces are not quasi-$F$-split in general, and accordingly Kodaira-type vanishing fails for such surfaces (cf.~\cite{CT18}*{Proposition~4.3~(iii)}, \cite{KN22}*{Theorem~1.7~(3)}).
+One of the aims of this paper is to show that, after lifting to mixed characteristic, the situation improves: the corresponding surfaces become quasi-$F$-split and suitable vanishing theorems hold.

-First, we investigate the quasi-$F$-splitting of lifts of RDP del Pezzo surfaces to mixed characteristic.
+First, we prove the quasi-$F$-splitting of lifts of RDP del Pezzo surfaces to mixed characteristic.

-\begin{theoremA} \textup{(\cref{RDP-dP})} Let $\var{X}$ be an RDP del Pezzo surface over an algebraically closed field $k$ of characteristic $p>0$.
+\begin{theoremA}[\cref{RDP-dP}] Let $\var{X}$ be an RDP del Pezzo surface over an algebraically closed field $k$ of characteristic $p>0$.
 Let $X$ be a lift of $\var{X}$ over $W(k)$.
 Then $X$ is quasi-$F$-split. \end{theoremA}

-As a corollary of Theorem~\ref{intro:RDP-dP}, we deduce the quasi-$F$-splitting of smooth weak del Pezzo surfaces over mixed characteristic (\cref{weak-dP}).
+As a corollary of Theorem\ref{intro:RDP-dP}, we deduce the quasi-$F$-splitting of smooth weak del Pezzo surfaces over mixed characteristic (\cref{weakdP}).